The Seishun 18 Kippu (3/3)

 As we have seen, organizing a trip using the Seishun 18 kippu requires a certain amount of preparations as well as a basic knowledge of how the Japanese rail transport works.

-I suggest reading first of all the wikipedia page about the Japanese rail transport: Rail transport in Japan;
+We suggest reading first of all the wikipedia page about the Japanese rail transport: Rail transport in Japan;

 Inserting the names of the start and end stations as well as the desired time, you will be automatically shown the route with all the connections.
 However you need to specify in the search settings that you don’t want to use shinkansen and limited express trains.
 In the case of Jorudan you can directly search with the conditions of the Seishun 18 kippu.